 Time To Buy

 All that’s left to do is get out and start looking.
-If a used pontoon boat is in your future, consider perusing the many listings right here on boats.com, where you’ll also find many new pontoon boats.
+If a used boat is in your future, consider perusing the many pontoon boats for sale right here on boats.com, where you’ll also find many new pontoon boats.
 Armed with the basics you should have no problem narrowing the field and finding the perfect pontoon boat for you.

-Editor's Note: New boaters should read Boating Basics 101: Handling a Pontoon Boat, before hitting the water.
+Editor's Note: New boaters should read Handling a Pontoon Boat, before hitting the water.